sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 {% endhighlight %}

 Loading List of ProfileScreen takes 2 seconds (simulates loading the "screens displayed as tabs" for the ViewPager dynamically from a backend).
 So basically we have a LCE (Loading-Content-Error) and therfore we can use Mosby's MvpLceViewStateActivity.
-Next every Fragment in the ViewPager is a MVP View and hast it's own presenter.
+Next every Fragment in the ViewPager is a MVP View and has it's own presenter.
 I guess you get the overall picture: A MVP View can contain indipendent MVP Views.

 ## Tip 11: Not every View needs MVP
 This might be obvious but once you are in the _" I'm a super software architect "_  mode you may forget  that there are Views that just display static content.
 Static content does not need MVP.